isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 of files.
 This time, we'll complete the paradigm by performing a 'gather' to collate the results of the scatter.

+Specifically, we're going to bin the sequence reads by GC content for each file, then we can make a plot of GC content by read counts.

 The plan:

 - compute some statistics over a list of bam files with samtools